DIT112-V19/group-08/README.md

 1. *Download the latest version of Arduino IDE*
 2. *Open the sketch Arduino_code/Arduino_code.ino*
 3. *Connect the SmartCar*
-4. *Compile the sketch and update it to the SmartCar*
+4. *Compile the sketch and upload it to the SmartCar*

 Now it's time to install the Android app